 Shrinking is a loss of volume during baking.

-- Swiss or Italian meringues, since they are already cooked, are less prone to shrinking and weeping.
+Note: Swiss or Italian meringues are less prone to shrinking and weeping since they are already cooked.